w3c/wai-intro-atag/content/index.md

 Accessibility]({{ "/fundamentals/components/" | relative_url }}) explains the
 relationship between the different guidelines.

 ATAG was published in 2015 and as a technology agnostic standard remains relevant.
-The success criteria are technology agnostic and capture

 ## Who ATAG is for